allbitsnbytes/wp-log-viewer/README.md

 The admin bar widget gives you glanceable information such as debug log mode and error count where ever you are in wp-admin.
 You will always know when there are errors and can access the log viewer with on click for additional details.

 This is one of my favourite features.

+### Toggle Debugging

+Now you can enable/disable debugging with a click.
+No need to manually edit wp-config.php anymore.
+Go to the help section, follow the easy instructions to enable this feature and you are ready to go.

+### Smart Download

+When you click to download debug.log, a smart log version will be downloaded.
+What is a smart log?
+It's a version of debug.log that is similar to group view.
+Only a the latest unique entry for each error will be included.

+This makes it much easier to analyse the file, scan for errors and skip all the redundancy.

+### One Click Error Filtering

+You can filter errors with just one click on the error legend.
+Click on multiple error types to filter by multiple error types.
+Click a second time to deselect an error type.
+This feature works great with custom errors.

 ### Clear Log